Pakistani Shiites end protests, hold funeral for 11 miners

 Dozens of Shiites rallied Friday night in the capital of Islamabad, denouncing Khan for calling the mourners blackmailers.

-The prime minister’s office said Saturday that Khan had flown out to Quetta, and was expected to arrive shortly.

-The premier has already sent a group of ministers and top officials to negotiate with the Hazara community, leading the mourners to agree to a funeral.
+The premier sent a group of ministers and top officials to negotiate with the Hazara community, leading the mourners to agree to a funeral.

 Violent attacks against Shiite and other religious minority groups remains a problem in Sunni-majority Pakistan.